US Fish and Wildlife Service

 Atlanta Urban Ecologists

-The Amphibian Foundation has partners with Atlanta Audubon, West Atlanta Watershed Alliance, Chattahoochee Nature Center, Arabia Mountain, Zoo Atlanta and Trees Atlanta to provide the Atlanta Urban Ecologists program for students grades 7 - 12.
+The Amphibian Foundation partners with Atlanta Audubon, West Atlanta Watershed Alliance, Chattahoochee Nature Center, Arabia Mountain, Zoo Atlanta and Trees Atlanta to provide the Atlanta Urban Ecologists program for students grades 7 - 12.
 We get students outdoors with local experts in the field.

 We serve on Communications and Outreach Team of the National Task Force for Batrachochytrium salamandrivorans.
 The task force is an ad hoc group of professionals dedicated to mitigating the impact of a devastating salamander disease.